 Internal valuations of goodwill are the subject of some contention in accountancy circles.
 Conventionally, it has been accepted that goodwill is something which only arises when a business is sold and until this happens the value of goodwill is not included in balance sheet assets.
 In this view, goodwill is the difference between the price paid for the business and the value of its net assets at that time.

 Over the last few years there have been many listings of the value of brands.
-One of the most famous is carried out by Interbrand for the journal, Business Week.
-This annual brand value research study of the world's top 100 brands assess brand values on a variety of issues such as strategic brand management, marketing budget allocation, marketing ROI, portfolio management, brand extensions, M&A, balance sheet recognition, licensing, transfer pricing and investor relations.
-No one is surprised that Coca-Cola is a leader but it is more difficult to see how Cisco has a brand value greater than Honda.
-I show the results from the 2009 survey in the table below.
+One of the most famous is carried out by Interbrand.
+This annual research study of the world’s top 100 brands assesses values on a variety of issues such as strategic brand management, marketing budget allocation, marketing ROI, portfolio management, brand extensions, M&A, balance sheet recognition, licensing, transfer pricing and investor relations.
+No one is surprised that Apple is a leader but it is more difficult to see how Toyota has a brand value greater than Mercedes-Benz.
+I show the results from the 2020 survey in the table below.

-The reason that measuring brand value becomes contentious is that brands are increasingly being recognised as an asset and their value is being included in company balance sheets.
+The reason that measuring the value of brands becomes contentious is that brands are increasingly being recognized as an asset and their value is being included in company balance sheets.
 In other words they were given special status and not treated as part of the goodwill.

 In the case of RHM or Cadbury Schweppes it is easy for us to see how one of the brands could be spun off and sold to another company without any disturbance to customers.
 As long as the brand continues to deliver the same qualities in terms of the product and its surround, most customers will not care who owns the factory.
 But what of a situation where the brand is the company, as in many business-to-business or industrial firms?
 Here the brand and the company are intertwined and because they are inseparable, one cannot easily be sold without the other.